-What investments are included under "#2 Other", what is their purpose and are there anv minimum environmental or social safeguards?
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Investments included under 'other' may include cash used for liquidity purposes, derivatives for efficient portfolio management/investment purposes and/or investments in UCITS and UCIs which may be used to achieve the investment objective of the Sub-Fund but neither promote the environmental or social characteristics of the Sub-Fund, nor qualify as Sustainable Investments.
+Investments included under 'other' may include cash used for liquidity purposes, derivatives for efficient portfolio management/investment purposes, issuers for which data is lacking and/or investments in UCITS and UCIs which may be used to achieve the investment objective of the Sub-Fund but neither promote the environmental or social characteristics of the Sub-Fund, nor qualify as Sustainable Investments.